qiaocco/tailwind-cheatsheet/README.md

 # Tailwind Cheatsheet

-Tailwind Cheatsheet is a website that provides a quick reference for Tailwind CSS classes.
+[Tailwind Cheatsheet](https://tailwindcss.504b.cc/) is a quick reference for Tailwind CSS classes.

-It is built using Next.js and of course Tailwind CSS.
+Built with Next.js and Tailwind CSS.

 ## Features